Home Insights What Is RAG and Why Every Business Should Care

 The Truth About RAG

 RAG is not a magic switch that makes AI accurate.
 It is an architecture that connects AI to your real information.
-The quality of the output depends entirely on the quality of the retrieval — and that depends on how well your content is prepared, chunked, and indexed.
+The quality of the output depends entirely on the quality of the retrieval.
+That depends on how well your content is prepared, chunked, and indexed.
 The AI model matters less than the information pipeline feeding it.

 Common RAG Mistakes That Kill Accuracy